Using the energy values for foods (see TABLE3.7), determine each ... | Channels for Pearson+

 1

+Calculate the total energy provided by proteins: multiply the grams of proteins (5 g) by 4 kcal/g.

+Add the energy contributions from carbohydrates and proteins to find the total energy from these macronutrients.

-Add the energy contributions from carbohydrates, fats, and proteins to find the total energy content in kilojoules, and round the result to the nearest tens place.
+Subtract the total energy from carbohydrates and proteins from the total energy of the avocado (405 kcal) to find the energy contribution from fats.
+Then, divide this energy by the caloric value of fats (9 kcal/g) to find the grams of fat.

 Was this helpful?